-- Review of Support Order - You have the right to ask DCSS to review a child support order three years after the order becomes effective, unless substantial change in circumstances can be shown for orders less than three years old.
-For more information, please click “Request Review of Support Order” in the “Services” section of this page or contact any local location of the Division of Child Support Services.
+- Review of support order - You have the right to ask DCSS to review a child support order three years after the order becomes effective unless a substantial change in circumstances can be shown for orders less than three years old.
+For more information, please click “Request Review of Support Order” or contact any local office of the DCSS for more information,

-- Contact any local location of the Division of Child Support Services.
-For a complete list of offices, go to Office Locations.
+- Contact any local office of the DCSS.
+For a complete listing of offices, go to office locations.